tddschn/ncdmv-reservation/README.md

 > Dealing with DMV is often a frustrating experience.
 But it doesn't have to be!

-Automated availability checking and monitoring for DMV offices across the state of North Carolina
+Automated availability checking and monitoring for DMV offices across the state of North Carolina, tested to work on Jan 2024.

+No feature will be added unless I need it myself.
+If you need additional features, you're welcome to contribute a PR. :)

 https://teddysc.me/blog/ncdmv-reservation